 Relying on Future Appreciation

 Of course, this is not to say that appreciation shouldn’t be taken into consideration.
 Ideally, you should be conservative and expect to sell the property in a down market—if the numbers work when you sell in a down market, it’s a strong indicator that the deal is worthwhile.
 Simply, if you’ve based your investment on a hope or feeling that it’s going to appreciate, you may be headed for failure.
-Base your decision on the numbers, on cash flow.
+Base your decision on the numbers, and on cash flow.

 Every landlord faces regulations regarding how a property can be rented.
 Investors who own multifamily properties face evenmore regulations.
 Before investing in a property on your own, make sure you understand local, state, and federal regulations regarding multifamily properties.